Analysis Package

 Temperature-driving-force calculations for Composite Curve analysis.

-OpenPinch.services.common.temperature_driving_force.get_temperature_driving_forces(T_hot, H_hot, T_cold, H_cold, min_dT=0)[source]
+OpenPinch.analysis.targeting.temperature_driving_force.get_temperature_driving_forces(T_hot, H_hot, T_cold, H_cold, min_dT=0)[source]

 Compute interval temperature-driving-force data between two composites.